Columbia, South Carolina: Mass transit

 The Comet, officially the Central Midlands Regional Transit Authority, is the agency responsible for operating mass transit in the greater Columbia area including Cayce, West Columbia, Forest Acres, Arcadia Lakes, Springdale, Lexington and the St. Andrews area.
-COMET operates express shuttles, as well as bus service serving Columbia and its immediate suburbs.
+COMET operates express shuttles, as well as bus service in Columbia and its immediate suburbs.
 The authority was established in October 2002 after SCANA released ownership of public transportation back to the city of Columbia.
 Since 2003, COMET has provided transportation for more than 2 million passengers, has expanded route services, and introduced 43 new ADA accessible buses offering a safer, more comfortable means of transportation.
 CMRTA has also added 10 natural gas powered buses to the fleet.
 Comet went under a name change and rebranding project in 2013.
 Before then, the system was called the Columbia Metropolitan Rapid Transit Association or "CMRTA".
-Additionally, Blue Cross Blue Shield provides rental bicycles in downtown Columbia.
+Additionally, COMET offers Dial-a-ride transit (DART), which provides personalized service passengers with disabilities.
+The University of South Carolina's transit system, which is maintained by COMET, services an additional 1,000,000 passengers annually.
+Blue Cross Blue Shield provides rental bicycles in downtown Columbia.

-The Central Midlands Council of Governments is in the process of investigating the potential for rail transit in the region.
-Routes into downtown Columbia originating from Camden, Newberry, and Batesburg-Leesville are in consideration, as is a potential line between Columbia and Charlotte connecting the two mainlines of the future Southeastern High Speed Rail Corridor.

 Roads and highways

-Columbia's central location between the population centers of South Carolina has made it a transportation focal point with three interstate highways and one interstate spur.